Privacy risk in GeoData: A survey: Background

 \subsection{Different types of Geodata}

-Geo data consists information that describes objects, events or other features with a location on or near the surface of the earth.
-Geo data is information recorded in conjunction with a geographic indicator of some type.
-There are two primary forms of geo data: vector data and raster data.
-Vector data is data in which points, lines and polygons represent features such as properties, cities, roads, mountains and bodies of water.
-For example, a visual representation using vector data might include houses represented by points, roads represented by lines and entire towns represented by polygons.
-Raster data is pixelated or gridded cells which are identified according to row and column.
-Raster data creates imagery that’s substantially more complex, such as photographs and satellite images.
+Geodata comprises information describing objects, events, or features with a location on Earth, recorded alongside a geographic indicator.
+It primarily exists in two forms: vector data and raster data.
+Vector data delineates features such as properties, cities, roads, mountains, and bodies of water, represented by points, lines, and polygons.
+For instance, a visual representation using vector data might include houses represented by points, roads by lines, and entire towns by polygons.
+Conversely, raster data consists of pixelated or gridded cells, creating complex imagery like photographs and satellite images.

-Apart from vector and raster data, location information can be come in the forms of census data, mobility data, drawn images, and social media data.
-In census data can contain data that tied to specific geographical areas and thus statistical analysis can be conducted on data attached to different geographical locations.
-Mobility data provides information regarding locations and movements of individuals.
-Individuals will generate mobility data about their movements through tagging locations on social media, using apps which collect location data such as mapping apps, through interacting with wifi beacons, or in some cases from bluetooth, GPS or mobile phone records.
+Besides vector and raster data, location information manifests in various other forms, including census data, mobility data, drawn images, and social media data.
+Census data provides insights into specific geographical areas, facilitating statistical analysis across different locations.
+Mobility data offers insights into individuals' locations and movements, which can be collected through tagging locations on social media, using location-tracking apps, interacting with WiFi beacons, or through Bluetooth, Global Positioning System (GPS), or mobile phone records.
+This data is valuable for conducting geospatial analysis.
+Drawn images, such as Computer-aided design (CAD) images, provide information about buildings or other structures, offering geographical insights.
+Furthermore, social media data can include information about people's movements as they post about their visited places.

-Mobility data can usually be captured as GPS location coordinates and also based on the connectives an individual's mobile make with mobile cell towers.
-Such data can also be used to perform geospatial analysis.
-Drawn images such as CAD images providing information of building or other structures providing geographical information.
-Finally, social media data can also contain data about people movements as they post information regarding the places that a person has visited.